Webstop/core-styles-3/site/content/docs/3.0/grocery/tracking.md

 ---

+### Heads up, this doesn't belong here.
+We have an analytics section under components.

 Aye, analytics provides a convent way to track activity on web and mobile pages.
 It extends Ahoy analytics with a data attribute interface and a set of special attributes.